trixi-framework/Trixi.jl/docs/src/performance.md

 ## Performance metrics of the `AnalysisCallback`
-The [`AnalysisCallback`](@ref) computes several values that you can use to evaluate the serial and parallel performance of Trixi.
-Since they represent measured run times that are normalized by the number of `rhs!` evaluations and the number of degrees of freedom of the problem setup, we refer to them as "performance indices" or "PIDs".
-The normalization ensures that we can compare different measurements for each type of PID independent of the number of time steps or mesh size.
-All PIDs have in common that they are still in units of time, thus *lower is better* for each of them.
+The [`AnalysisCallback`](@ref) computes two performance indicators that you can use to evaluate the serial and parallel performance of Trixi.
+They represent measured run times that are normalized by the number of `rhs!` evaluations and the number of degrees of freedom of the problem setup.
+The normalization ensures that we can compare different measurements for each type of indicator independent of the number of time steps or mesh size.
+All indicators have in common that they are still in units of time, thus *lower is better* for each of them.

 Here, the term "degrees of freedom" (DOFs) refers to the number of *independent*